 "I know how you feel about the price, and in fact many of our clients initially felt it was expensive, but they’ve found that our payroll solution actually saves them 20% of their current administration time.
 So our solution actually ends up saving them and pays for itself within just 6 months."

+Be persistent On some days your cold calling will be extraordinarily effective and successful.
+On other days you’ll experience rejection after rejection.
+It’s difficult to predict.
+The secret to effectiveness is to keep going, no matter what responses you’ve received on your previous calls.
+Set yourself a daily target of calls to make or prospects to speak with and keep going, every day, until you hit the target.
+And remember: you just never know when you’re going to get a positive reaction.
 The more calls you make, and the more experience and practice you get, the more likely you are to reach the right person, at the right time, with the right offer, and achieve the right result.
 Cold calling is a numbers game – the more calls you make, the more opportunities you’ll uncover."